 As chronicled by Harper (2002), the empirical Dvorak technique emerged during the late 1960s from a number of separate efforts to utilise the increasing amount of regular and good quality visible satellite imagery.
 The technique was developed by Vernon F. Dvorak of the Analysis Branch, US National Environmental Satellite Service of NOAA, based in Washington D.C.
-As a non-meteorologist, I was privileged to be a major author to the American Meteorological Society 30th anniversary pressure and wind field model by coastal, ocean and wind engineers.
-3 The World Meteorological Organization International Workshop on Tropical Cyclones, held every four years since 1985 by invitation only.
+As a non-meteorologist, I was privileged to be a major author to the American Meteorological Society 30th anniversary

+Holland (1980) is arguably the most widely-used parametric TC pressure and wind field model by coastal, ocean and wind engineers.
+The World Meteorological Organization International Workshop on Tropical Cyclones, held every four years since 1985 by invitation only.
 I have been fortunate to have attended the 1998, 2002, 2006 and 2010 IWTC as a significant contributor or rapporteur.